Executive Order On Improving the Nation’s Cybersecurity

 What supply chain threats does the order target?

-Enhanced domestic monitoring and expanded import exclusion abilities aim to reduce hardware counterfeits.
+Enhanced domestic monitoring and expanded import exclusion abilities aim to reduce hardware imitations.
 Software transparency requirements uncover ownership or maintenance issues, creating risks.
 New critical supply continuity standards also help avoid infrastructure outages.

 How will effectiveness be measured?

-While lacking specifics, the order requires agencies to establish metrics evaluating rollout progress across requirements like multifactor usage, breach reductions, threat data sharing participation, and security operations center maturity improvements.
+While lacking specifics, the order requires agencies to make metrics that help analyze progress across multifactor usage, breach reductions, threat data sharing, and security operations center improvements.

 The Bottom Line